-Youth Centered Care (also known as youth-friendly care) provides a framework that weaves together the standards for health care with the qualities that young people and are entitled to and demand (including youth-friendly experiences, settings and services).
-Through this, health care providers and systems are guided to do the “right thing” (evidence-based care) the “right way” (care designed for young people).
+Youth Centered Care (also known as youth-friendly care) is a framework that blends high health care standards with characteristics that young people demand.
+These resources guide health care providers and systems to do the “right thing” (evidence-based care) in the “right way” (care designed for young people).
 SAHRC provides learning opportunities for state public health professionals to weave this framework into programs and partnerships.

-Compilation of key elements of youth-centered care based on the World Health Organization’s eight global standards for youth-centered care.
-The document identifies eleven key elements, and explores: what each element means, what it looks like in practice, and relevant state and national examples demonstrating that element.
-An accompanying Searchable Resources Companion Tool provides examples of/links to more than 150 resources and examples from 33 states.
-Compiled by SAHRC in partnership with the National Network for State Adolescent Health Coordinators.
+SAHRC and NNSAHC expanded on the World Health Organization’s eight global standards for youth-centered care, identifying eleven elements of YCC and documenting examples of what it looks like in practice.
+The accompanying Searchable Resources Companion Tool provides examples of/links to more than 150 resources and examples from 33 states.

 [Video] [Slide Deck]